palahsu/MBomb/README.md

 Sign in to your Gmail
 Visit https://www.google.com/settings/security/lesssecureapps
 Please, Turn on Less Secure App Logins from your Gamil Account.
+MBomb means Mail-Bomb and it's works for Sending Unlimited Mail.
+You can send unlimited message Gmail to Gmail.

 ## How to use:
 `pkg install python2 -y`